scipion-em/scipion-em-cryoten/README.rst

 .. code-block::

-    CRYOTEN_ENV_ACTIVATION = conda activate cryoten
+    CRYOTEN_ENV_ACTIVATION = conda activate cryoten_env

 If this variable is not defined, a default value will be provided that will work if the latest version is installed.

-If cryoten is installed already outside Scipion, one could define `CRYOTEN_ACTIVATION`.
+If cryoten is installed already outside Scipion, one could define `MODEL_ANGELO_ACTIVATION`.
 This variable will provide an activation (or load) command that can be anything and the Scipion conda activate will not be prepended.
 For example (loading cryoten as a module):

 .. code-block::

-    CRYOTEN_ACTIVATION = module load cryoten/main
+    MODEL_ANGELO_ACTIVATION = module load cryoten/main

-If you need to use CUDA different from the one used during Scipion installation (defined by *CUDA_LIB*), you can add *CRYOTEN_CUDA_LIB* variable to the config file.
+If you need to use CUDA different from the one used during Scipion installation (defined by *CUDA_LIB*), you can add *MODEL_ANGELO_CUDA_LIB* variable to the config file.

 Protocols
 ---------